tyronechen/SARS-CoV-2/case_study_2.md

 ### 7.3.3 Correlation plot

 A correlation score is provided per block of omics data.
-In this case there is just one score as there are two blocks of omics data.
+In this case are 6 scores as there are 4 blocks of omics data.

 <details>
 <summary>